awesome-llama/procedural-sandbox/README.md

 ![](banner.png)

-A Scratch project designed to procedurally generate image textures.
+A Scratch project that procedurally generates image textures.
 You could think of it as a combination of *[Image Editor](https://scratch.mit.edu/projects/552647396/)* and *[3D Terrain Generator](https://scratch.mit.edu/projects/600000129/)*.

 This project intends on: